Care

 Small Groups are the lifeblood of our church, offering a space where we grow together in God’s Word while building a caring and supportive community.
 As members do life together, Small Groups provide a listening presence and respond to practical needs – like meals or transport – when they arise.
 They are often the first to identify care needs and will communicate those needs to the wider care team when additional support is needed.
 We encourage everyone to be part of a Small Group!

-Meals Ministry
+Meal Ministry

 Our Meals Ministry is a simple but powerful way we care for one another in times of need – whether it’s after surgery, the arrival of a new baby, illness, grief, or other challenging circumstances.

-Frozen Meals
+Frozen meals

 We keep a supply of frozen meals at church, ready to be shared in emergency or unexpected situations.
 We will call out to the meals team when the freezer needs to be restocked.
 All that is required is a simple homecooked a meal, labelled clearly with your name, date cooked, number of servings, dish name, and any dietary info), and drop it off at church or the office (Monday–Thursday).
 We’re always grateful for these contributions.

-Meal Train
+Meal train

 From time to time, we organise meal rosters (Meal Trains) to support individuals or families over a week or two with fresh delivered meals.
 Volunteers sign up to cook and deliver a meal on a specific day.
 These opportunities are shared via email by our Meals Ministry Coordinator, Leanne Coia.

-Need a meal?
+Do you need a meal?

 If you or someone you know is going through a tough time and could use a few meals, we’re here to help – confidentially and with care.
 Just reach out and we’ll arrange support through a frozen meal or a meal train, depending on the situation.